Minimax Confidence Intervals for the Sliced Wasserstein Distance: Background and Related Work

 Beyond the aforementioned inferential results for the one-dimensional Wasserstein distance, statistical inference for Wasserstein distances over finite or countable spaces has been studied by \cite{sommerfeld2018a, tameling2019, klatt2020a, klatt2020b}.
-For distributions with multidimensional support, \cite{rippl2016} consider the situation where $P$ and $Q$ only differ by a location-scale transformation. \cite{imaizumi2019} study the validity of the multiplier bootstrap for estimating the distribution of a plug-in estimator of an approximation of the Wasserstein distance.
-Central Limit Theorems for the Wasserstein distance between empirical measures in general dimension have been established by \cite{delbarrio2019}, but with unknown centering constants which are a barrier to using these results for statistical inference.
+For distributions with multidimensional support, \cite{rippl2016} consider the situation where $P$ and $Q$ only differ by a location-scale transformation. \cite{imaizumi2019} study the validity of the multiplier bootstrap for estimating the distribution of the plug-in estimator of an approximation of the Wasserstein distance.
+Central Limit Theorems for empirical Wasserstein distances in general dimension have been established by \cite{delbarrio2019a,delbarrio2021}, but with unknown centering constants which are a barrier to using these results for statistical inference.

-Rates of convergence for the problem of estimating a distribution under the Wasserstein distance \citep{dudley1969, bolley2006, boissard2014, fournier2015, bobkov2019, weed2019,singh2019, lei2020} have received significantly more attention than the problem of estimating the Wasserstein distance, the latter being more closely related to our work.
+Rates of convergence for the problem of estimating a distribution under the Wasserstein distance (\cite{dudley1969, boissard2014, fournier2015, bobkov2019, weed2019,singh2019, lei2020}, and references therein) have received significantly more attention than the problem of estimating the Wasserstein distance, the latter being more closely related to our work.
 Minimax rates of estimating the Wasserstein distance between two distributions have been established by \cite{niles-weed2019}, as well as by \cite{liang2019} when $r=1$.
 In the special case $d=1$, where the Sliced Wasserstein distance coincides with the Wasserstein distance, our results refine those of \cite{niles-weed2019} by showing that faster rates can be achieved depending on the finiteness of the $\sj_{r,\delta}$ functional, and on the magnitude of $\sw_{r,\delta}(P,Q)$.

-Likelihood-free inference methodology with respect to the Wasserstein and Sliced Wasserstein distances has recently been developed by \cite{bernton2019} and \cite{nadjahi2020}, respectively.
+Likelihood-free inference methodology with respect to the Wasserstein and Sliced Wasserstein distances has recently been developed by \cite{bernton2019} and \cite{nadjahi2020}.
 In contrast to these methods, both of which employ approximate Bayesian computation, our work provides frequentist coverage guarantees under minimal assumptions.